kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 ## Ezno today

 I think it is fun short and quirky and most importantly, not taken on package registries.
-It has a little bit of a hidden meaning (*"easy? no"* referring to doing static analysis on JavaScript).

 I want to keep things moving but slowly.
 I think incomplete projects are good as they have space to add additional features and improve.
 Some projects I see which seem closer to their goal have less space to improve.
 I think some tools are built too quickly and I don't want Ezno to fall into that category.